shway0/Gpt/drafts/act_I/chapter_06.md

 The effect was immediate and overwhelming.
 Knowledge flooded into his consciousness—not as organized information but as raw understanding, concepts and principles pouring directly into his awareness without the intermediary of language or structured thought.
 The sensation was neither painful nor pleasant but simply intense, like suddenly perceiving an entire mountain range after a lifetime of seeing only individual stones.

+The chamber around him responded to the connection, the formation patterns on the walls brightening and beginning to rotate slowly, creating a spiral effect that centered on Wei and the Sphere.
+The floor beneath him trembled slightly, crystalline structures growing upward around the pedestal like protective fingers.

 Wei's Echo Chamber expanded rapidly in response, the hollowed space within his chest resonating with the Sphere's contents and creating capacity for the influx of knowledge.
 Principles of the Inverse Meridian Theory unfolded within his understanding—not merely techniques but fundamental reconceptualizations of how energy, consciousness, and reality interrelated.

 Conventional cultivation built upward, accumulating energy and solidifying spiritual foundations.
 The Forgotten Path inverted this approach entirely, creating power through strategic emptiness and manipulating reality by embracing its inherent void rather than imposing structure upon it.

 The knowledge transfer continued for what felt like hours but could only have been seconds, Wei's consciousness struggling to integrate the vast influx of information.
 Through it all, he maintained physical stillness, his hands remaining in contact with the Sphere while his awareness expanded beyond anything he had previously experienced.

+The chamber's luminescence intensified further, casting Wei's shadow in multiple directions simultaneously, each one moving independently of his actual position.
+The air itself seemed to thicken and thin in rhythmic pulses that matched the flow of knowledge into his Echo Chamber.

 "Enough," Sutra finally warned.
 "Your capacity is reaching its limit.
 Further transfer risks destabilizing your Echo Chamber before it fully forms."